borbware/unity-basics-course/unity-advanced/3-events.md

         attack += SecondaryAttack;
     }
     ```
-* now **both** PrimaryAttack and SecondaryAttack trigger when attack is called.
+* Now **both** PrimaryAttack and SecondaryAttack trigger when attack is called.

 ## Events

-* observer pattern
+* Observer pattern
   * [Game programming patterns.com: Observer pattern](http://gameprogrammingpatterns.com/observer.html)
 * Events are specialized multicast delegates
-* can only be triggered from within their own class, not from elsewhere
+* Can only be triggered from within their own class, not from elsewhere
 * [Learn: Events](https://learn.unity.com/tutorial/events-uh?uv=2019.3&projectId=5c88f2c1edbc2a001f873ea5#5c894782edbc2a1410355442)

 ### Events example